eam3900/Elk-configuration-project/README.md

 SSH into the control node and follow the steps below:
 - Copy the elkplaybook.yml file to /etc/ansible.
-- Update the /etc/ansible/hosts file to include the newly configured ELK serever...
+- Update the /etc/ansible/hosts file to include the newly configured ELK server...
 - Run the playbook, and navigate to ELK VM via SSH to check that the installation worked as expected.